faablecloud/docs/README.md

 ![](https://api-cabled.app.faable.com/screenshot?url=https://core-brand-cards.app.faable.com/card/faable?title=Documentation)

-**Faable Cloud** is a platform for frontend frameworks and backend microservices to build and integrate with your headless content, commerce, or database.
+**Faable Cloud** is a platform to deploy frontend and backend services.
+Build and integrate it with your headless content, ecommerce, or database.

 We make it easy for develper teams to develop and ship awesome user experiences, where performance is the default.